gkontos/spiny-dogfish/README.md

 ## Running The App
 1. Download the appropriate binary for your platform.
 The binaries can be found under the releases tab of github.
 2. Create a file called 'config.toml' in the same directory as the binary file.
 Set the root directory for the project.
 See the config.toml file in the repo for an example file.
+The value for 'project_root' must be set.  external_properties does not need to be set, but it should be blank if it will not be used.
+Windows users should use forward slashes rather than backslashes, ie c:/my-dev-directory/project
-3. Run the application using ./spiny-dogfish or spiny-dogfish.exe
+3. Run the application using ./<spiny-dogfish-executable> or <spiny-dogfish-executable>.exe

 ## Known Issues

 * Properties with camelcase keys will not be properly imported or exported.
 This may result in duplicate key values and when the key name is exported it may not match the key used within your application for the property
 * Properties with list values are not properly exported.
+* The command line in windows does not display correctly.